Internet in Myanmar, this love story is only a few years old and it is amazing how fast Myanmar people adopt a digital-centric lifestyle.

-Any mail server sitting on a blacklisted network will have serious challenge to deliver emails to other domains (i.e. everyone outside the company).
+Any mail server sitting on a blacklisted network will have a serious challenge to deliver emails to other domains (i.e. everyone outside the company).
 This can represent a business risk for any organization.
 Spam filter sometimes let suspicious emails go through with a simple **SPAM** headline.
 But most of the time and especially for blacklisted IPs, filters drop emails without informing the sender or the recipient.
-This could have have a deep impact on a business activity.
+This could have had a deep impact on business activity.

 So what are the networks blacklisted in Myanmar?